rsuhaib678/Sentiment-Analysis/README.md

-# Sentimental-Analysis-of-Reviews
+## Sentimental-Analysis-of-Reviews

-Performed sentiment analysis on car reviews.
-Each review has label "Pos" or "Neg" to give an idea of the sentiment of reviews.
-In this Jupyter notebook, I have implement a Naïve Bayes classifier using 80% (1106) of the reviews as training data.
-The training data was selected at random from the full dataset.
-Classifier was tested using the remaining 20% (276) of the reviews and classifier’s performance was reported using a confusion matrix.

-The performance of the classifer is compared using different number of n-grams and a different types of Naive Bayes classifier.
+### car reviews
+Notebook "Code", contains implementation of sentiment analysis of car reviews using NLP and Naive Bayes classifier (Multinomial).
+I have compared the performance of this classifier by using different ngram range and types of naive bayes classifier.

+### IMDb review
+Notebook "imdb" contains implementation of sentiment analysis of imdb reviews using NLP, SVM and Boosting.
+Compared the performance using different kernel of SVM and depths of decision tree.

+Note: Both the notebooks are explained in detail using the markdown cell.
+Feedback and collaboration appreciated!